Apply With a Cover Letter People Remember

 Many companies use applicant tracking systems (ATS) to filter out unqualified cover letters or resumes before they land at the recruiter’s desk.
 These systems use software trained to scan your cover letter and resume for keywords listed in the job description.
 All of our templates can only be formatted with ATS-friendly fonts, line height and so on.

 Why use a cover letter template?

 By using a cover letter template you make sure that you don't miss any necessary information, and the formatting is on point at all times.
 You only get one chance to impress the recruiter, and you don't want to do any sloppy mistakes.
 Stick to a professional template.

-As you fill out and write your cover letter, your data is saved, and with a single click within the cover letter builder you can download either as a 100% ATS-compliant PDF file, or a Word DOC file.
+As you fill out and write your cover letter, your data is saved, and with a single click within the cover letter builder you can download as a 100% ATS-compliant PDF file.
 No flicking around a lot of open windows, making it hard to keep track of your progress.